poudeldinesh/Multivariate-Analysis-World-Happiness-Report/README.md

 ## Multivariate Analysis on World Happiness Report- Unsupervised Learning

-This project focuses on application of Multivariate Analysis techniques on World Happiness Report(2015) to create insights on data, to discover structures and patterns in high-dimensional data, and to discover the latent variables behind a set of variables.
+This project focuses on application of Multivariate Analysis techniques on World Happiness Report(2015) to create insights on data, discover structures and patterns in high-dimensional data, and discover the latent variables behind a set of variables.

 Multivariate techniques used:
 1. Data Visulization & Data Cleaning